gitmachtl/cardano-signer/README.md

 * Generate **Cardano Keys** like .skey/.vkey files and hex-keys from **derivation paths**, with or without **mnemonic words**.
 * Generate conway **dRep Keys, Constitutional Commitee Member Cold/Hot Keys** with or without **mnemonic words**.
 * Canonized & Hash CIP-100/108/119 governance metadata jsonld data
+* Sign CIP-100/108/119 governacne metadata by adding an authors signature to the document
 * Generate CIP-36 voting-keys.
 * A given address will automatically be checked against the used publicKey.